AAL1gator

 The AAL1gator is a semiconductor device that implements the Circuit Emulation Service.
-It was developed between 1994 and 1998 and became a run-away success.
+It was developed between 1994 and 1998.
 It also played a role in the acquisition of four companies.
 The name was based on the fact that the AAL1gator implements the ATM AAL-1 standard.

 Development of the AAL1gator

 The AAL1gator was developed by Network Synthesis, Inc. under contract from Integrated Telecom Technology (IgT).
 It was the first semiconductor solution to implement the Circuit Emulation Service standard from the ATM Forum.
 It implemented 8 DS1/E1 lines worth of CES and had 256 channels.
 It flexibly converted the PDH DS1 signal into Asynchronous Transfer Mode cells.

 The AAL1gator was principally designed by the Network Synthesis CEO, Brian Holden and a consultant, Ed Lennox.
 Brian Holden was also involved in the ATM Forum standardization effort for the Circuit Emulation Service.
 Additional design efforts came from Andy Annudurai, Ravi Sajwan, and Imran Chaudhri (who also came up with the name).
 Chee Hu did most of the work on getting the "C" version to work at speed and to be manufacturable.
 Denis Smetana did most of the work on the "D" version and on the later 32 DS1 version.
 Jim Jacobson of OnStream Networks was the Beta Customer.